LennartHennigs/RG35XX-H-Notes/README.md

 ### Enable / Disable Analog Stick LEDs

 - To enable/disable the LED lights: `System Settings > Services > analog_stick_LED`
-- Under `Tools`you can configure the LEDs
+- Under `Tools` you can configure the LEDs.

 ## Controls